timescale/docs/timescaledb/how-to-guides/compression/compression-basics.md

 Most indexes set on the hypertable are removed/ignored when reading from compressed chunks!
 TimescaleDB creates and uses custom indexes to incorporate the `segmentby` and `orderby` parameters during compression.
 </highlight>

-## Quick Start Example
+## Quick start example

 So how do you actually enable compression on your data?
 Let's look at a quick example.

 Given a table called `measurements` like: